lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 The bishopric and Primary presidency should remember the positive influence of worthy men serving in Primary.
-Men may serve as teachers, nursery leaders, music leaders and pianists, and Primary activity leaders.
+Men may serve as teachers, nursery leaders, music leaders and pianists, and Valiant activity leaders.

 12.5.4